 Along the way you will see signs of alum, jet and ironstone mining.
 These are reminders that the North York Moors has an industrial past, supplying raw materials to Teesside during the industrial revolution.

-The newly refurbished Lord Stones Cafe at Carlton Bank provides an excellent refreshment point along this length.
+The Lord Stones Cafe at Carlton Bank provides an excellent refreshment point along this length.
 Camping and camping pods are also available here.
 Beyond this you will come across the massive sandstone blocks which form the Wainstones.
 Rock climbers will often be encountered here.
 Continue along Hasty Bank with its stunning views into the North York Moors National Park and beyond.